Techture/todo-app-express/README.md

 - `npm run build-watch` to start the webpack process
 - Open another terminal window; from there, `npm run start-server` to start the server process
 - Open another terminal window; from there, `npm run seed` to seed the database

+## About

+This is a basic React/Express app using redux to manage state.